Selvan-crypto/netflix_sql_project/README.md

 **Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

-### 15. Categorize Content Based on the Presence of 'Kill' or 'Violence' Keywords in description field.Label content containing these keywords as Bad and also other content as 'Good'.Count how many item fall in each category
+### 15. Categorize Content Based on the Presence of 'Kill' or 'Violence' Keywords in description field.
+Label content containing these keywords as Bad and also other content as 'Good'.Count how many item fall in each category

 ```sql
 select